 Ruth Chadwick, Distinguished Research Professor at Cardiff University, says of Humanity Enhanced, "This book provides a refreshing contribution to the debates about enhancement and offers a much-needed analysis of the relationship between emerging technologies and liberal tolerance—or the lack of it—in some well-rehearsed arguments.
 This is essential reading for anyone interested in not only enhancement but also emerging technologies in general."

-My book before that was Freedom of Religion and the Secular State, which was released by Wiley-Blackwell in January 2012.
-A.C.
+Of my 2012 book Freedom of Religion and the Secular State (Wiley-Blackwell), A.C.
 Grayling says: "This is a must-read: Blackford has given us a forceful and persuasive book that will have a big impact on the debate it addresses."